 9. DO WE SHARE PERSONAL DATA WITH THIRD PARTIES?

 In the course of our business relationship our clients’ personal data may be provided to various departments within our Company.

 Furthermore, the following third parties may also be the recipients of the personal data under the certain circumstances:

-- Supervisory and other regulatory and public authorities, whereby a statutory obligation exists.
+- Public authorities, whereby a statutory obligation exists.
 Some examples are the Immigration Department, Civil Registry and Migration Department, Land Registry Offices, Municipalities, the Income Tax authorities, Ministry of Justice and Public Orders, Ministry of the Interior, Ministry of Foreign Affairs, etc.